Noyha/photo-album-client/README.md

 the server will host the compiled content from the react frontend project

-to exploar only the client, run npm start (http://localhost:3000) from this directory
+to explore only the client, run npm start (http://localhost:3000) from this directory